learn-co-curriculum/dsc-pandas-eda-lab/README.md

 ## Introduction

 In this section, you've learned a lot about importing, cleaning up, analyzing (using descriptive statistics) and visualizing data.
-In this cumulative lab, you'll get a chance to practice all of these skills with the Ames Housing dataset, which contains housing values in the suburbs of Ames.
+In this cumulative lab, you'll get a chance to practice all of these skills with the Ames Housing dataset, which contains information about home sales in Ames, Iowa between 2006 and 2010.

 ## Objectives